akka/akka/akka-docs/src/main/paradox/persistence-query.md

 Query plugins are various (mostly community driven) `ReadJournal` implementations for all kinds of available datastores.
 The complete list of available plugins is maintained on the Akka Persistence Query [Community Plugins](https://akka.io/community/#plugins-to-akka-persistence-query) page.

-The plugin for LevelDB is described in @ref:[Persistence Query for LevelDB](persistence-query-leveldb.md).

 This section aims to provide tips and guide plugin developers through implementing a custom query plugin.
 Most users will not need to implement journals themselves, except if targeting a not yet supported datastore.